How to Prepare Your Jeep Wrangler JL for Overlanding

 3. All-Season Tires: All-season tires are suitable for overlanding trips that involve both on-road and light off-road driving.
 They offer decent traction on various terrains and provide a quieter and smoother ride.
 Some popular all-season tire options for the Jeep are the Michelin Defender LTX M/S and Yokohama Geolandar A/T G015.

-4. Tire Upgrades: In addition to selecting the right tire type, consider upgrading to larger-sized tires.
+4. Tire Upgrades: In addition to selecting the best off-road tires, consider upgrading to larger-sized tires.
 Upsizing your tires improves ground clearance and traction, allowing your Jeep to navigate challenging terrains with ease.
 However, it’s crucial to ensure the new tire size is compatible with your vehicle’s suspension and doesn’t affect its overall performance.

 Suspension Upgrades for Off-Road Performance